Volunteers

 On November 4, 2023, St. Vartan Park Conservancy hosted local Cub Scout Pack 422 today for activities that earned each participating member a Community Service patch (displayed by the two Scouts in center).
 The day included an educational talk about the St. Vartan Park public garden, a fun pumpkin-carving session, composting, litter pickup between the garden and the East River, and — in cooperation with our community partner Alliance for Kips Bay — planting of flower bulbs near NYC Ferry’s East 34th Street/Midtown East Landing.

-Since it started a partnership with volunteers from international companies WTW and Apple, St. Vartan Park Conservancy has been working with businesses to identify and manage St. Vartan Park improvement projects.
+Since it started a partnership with volunteers from international companies including WTW and Apple, St. Vartan Park Conservancy has been working with businesses to identify and manage St. Vartan Park improvement projects.
 The project work is then jointly completed by the Conservancy and company employees.

 In addition, the Conservancy works with company partners of the It’s My Park program featured below.